 - Cases that arise outside Arizona: The ACLU of Arizona cannot provide legal assistance if the matter did not take place in or arise in Arizona, even if the prisoner is now housed in the state.
 To find ACLU affiliates in other states, go the www.aclu.org.

 To find other agencies that may be better able to provide assistance in these areas, visit our Additional Legal Resources page.

 How Do I Request Assistance?

 - The preferred and easiest way to request help from ACLU-AZ is by completing our online complaint form.
 If we believe we can assist you, we will contact you for more information within ten business days.
 If you do not hear from us within ten business days, we are unable to assist you at this time.

 - If there is absolutely no way for you to submit your complaint online, please call (602) 650-1854 ext.
 112, and leave a message with your name and complete mailing address and a complaint form will be mailed to you in 7-10 business days.
 Please return your complaint form to: ACLU-AZ Intake, P.O.
 Box 17148, Phoenix, AZ 85011.
 If we believe we can assist you, we will contact you for more information within four to eight weeks.

 - The complaint form is designed to assist the legal department in the evaluation of your grievance.
 When filling out the form please provide just the facts of the matter and answer as many of the questions as you can.
 If you have any documentation to support your claim, please make note of what documentation you have on the form, but DO NOT include it at this time.
-If we need further information we have your address and/or telephone number and can request any additional documents needed to evaluate your complaint.
+If we need further information we have your address and/or telephone number and can contact you to request any additional documents needed to evaluate your complaint.
 All complaint files are kept confidential and are disposed of after two years.